vaskoGut/Learning/README.md

    ```
   Set is better cause it's faster.
 Includes array method will loop through each element.
 But set will directly find it via hash key.
   Set.has() O(1) Instead of O(n)

+  Hash key = the unique index generated for each value in a Set.

 37. ### #recursive-types
   example of recursive types: